MN Property Tax BuddyFree metro assessment lookup

 DS

 Every number that decides your property tax appeal is sitting in a public record.
 What the county thinks your home is worth is in the parcel file it publishes.
 What it thought last year is in the prior file.
 What nearby homes sold for is recorded with every deed.
 And the deadlines that make or break an appeal are printed in the statutes.
 None of it should require an account, a fee, or a phone call to find.
-So this site pulls the counties' own data and explains the appeal routes in plain English, with the statute cited so you can check my work.
+So this site pulls the counties' own data and explains the appeal routes, with the statute cited so you can check my work.

 Every factual statement traces to a source you can open yourself.
 Values come from county parcel data published through MetroGIS, with the last-verified date shown on every result.
 Deadlines cite Minnesota Statutes chapter 274 and section 278.01.
 Where the data has limits, and it does (some counties publish values without an assessment-year label; recorded sale prices say nothing about a home's condition), the site says so next to the number, not in fine print.